-From the cocoa fields of West Africa to the cotton mills of South India, one in 11 children are laboring in the global economy today.
+From the cocoa fields of West Africa to the cotton mills of South India, one in 10 children are laboring in the global economy today.
 Often forfeiting the chance to ever begin school, these children have the highest illiteracy rates in the world.
-Victims are five to 14 years of age, and more than half of them, 85 million, are in hazardous work that spans mining, fishing, manufacturing, and agriculture.
-Some of these children have been kidnapped or sold, with the International Labor Organization (ILO) further estimating 5.5 million of them as bonded and slave laborers.
+Victims are five to 17 years of age, and nearly half of them, 72 million, are in hazardous work that spans mining, fishing, manufacturing, and agriculture.
+Some of these children have been kidnapped or sold, with the International Labor Organization (ILO) further estimating 6.3 million of them as victims of modern slavery.
 Slavery, human trafficking, prostitution, and activities that directly harm the physical, mental, and moral well-being of a child are considered “Worst Forms of Child Labor.”

 Child labor is illegal under numerous laws and conventions around the world, including the UK Modern Slavery Act and the California Transparency in Supply Chains Act.
 These legal frameworks combined with the UN Sustainable Development Goal 8.7 to End Child Labor by 2025 create a mandate to act.